maytarpeleg/githubFetcher/README.md

 * `GITHUB_TOKEN=<token> go run githubFetcher/server/cmd/main.go`

 # Policies
+### Current Policies
-1. Github repository collaborators should not be in the blocked list
+1. GitHub repository collaborators should not be in the blocked list
-2. Github repository collaborators site-admin should be in the allowed list
+2. GitHub repository collaborators site-admin should be in the allowed list